zxh0916/super_planner/README.md

 To maximize performance, parameter tuning is crucial.
 The current version of SUPER has a large number of parameters (maybe TOOOO MUCH), requiring careful adjustment.
 Users can refer to the provided examples for guidance.
 We plan to provide detailed tuning instructions soon.
 In the meantime, feedback and issue reports are welcome.

+## 2.7 Notable Known Issues
+* [#10]: When using SUPER with your own simulator (e.g., Gazebo) or a LiDAR odometry system other than FAST-LIO2, ensure that the input point cloud is provided in the world frame.
+ROG-Map does not utilize `frame_id` or `/tf` information and assumes by default that all input point clouds are in the world frame rather than the body frame.

 # 3 TODO